yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 trn_lrg_anno = {a: get_lrg(b) for a,b in trn_anno.items()}
 ```

-To avoid the need to apply these steps each time we want to use the dataset, we stor the image img id and the corresponding largest box in a Pandas data frame, we also specify the columns to force the correct ordering of them.
+To avoid the need to apply these steps each time we want to use the dataset, we store the image indexed by `img_id` and the corresponding largest box in a Pandas data frame, we also specify the columns to force the correct ordering of them.

 ```python
 (PATH/'tmp').mkdir(exist_ok=True)